Edward Harold Bell

 Edward Harold Bell (May 26, 1939 – April 20, 2019) was an American sex offender, murderer and the first fugitive to be featured in the Texan rendition of America's Most Wanted.
 Following his capture in Panama City, Panama in 1993, he was extradited, convicted and sentenced to a 70-year term for the murder of a Marine in 1978, and later confessed to killing eleven girls during the 1970s.
 His claims were never conclusively verified, and he died behind bars in 2019, having recanted his previous claims.

 Early life and crimes

 Edward Harold Bell was born on May 26, 1939, in southern Texas.
-According to his claims, his father, an oil field worker, frequently moved the family to various towns surrounding the Houston area, and allegedly suffered physical abuse both from him, his scoutmasters at the Boy Scouts and one of his cousins.
+According to his claims, his father, an oil field worker, frequently moved the family to various towns surrounding the Houston area.
+Bell allegedly suffered physical abuse both from him, his scoutmasters at the Boy Scouts and one of his cousins.
 Bell would also claim in later interviews that his father encouraged him to do violent crime, ranging from robbing banks and raping girls, in addition to encouraging him to kill himself.